microsoft/fluentui/rfcs/build-system/05-folder-organization.md

 ## Summary

-This propsoal covers 2 topics:
+This proposal covers 2 topics:
 1. organization of rfcs folder
 2. organization (or removal) of specs folder